- Circular Funding

 - Nordic Circular Hotspot : this web-based platform provides broad access to the Nordic circular ecosystem that Nordic Innovation is developing with its stakeholders.
 Governments, businesses and knowledge institutes are invited to connect and share information.
 The platform also explores needs and opportunities for circular projects in the Nordics.
 A key part of the platform is a map of the Nordic region that depicts the locations of organisations, individuals and initiatives that are working on the circular economy, so that stakeholders are able to connect with like-minded individuals and organisations.
 The platform is loosely based on the Holland Circular Hotspot and is a collaboration with Circular Norway , Lifestyle & Design Cluster , RI.SE , and Cradlenet .

-Based on the experiences and projects from Nordic Innovation, several lessons can be learned:
+Based on the experiences and projects from Nordic Innovation, several lessons can be learnt:

 - Businesses are interested in understanding the economic rationale of the circular economy.
 Changing a business or production model directly affects the cash flow of a company.
 This often makes business owners hesitant to implement (large) circular changes.
 If you want to support businesses in their circular transition, it is important to explain what economic impacts are to be expected and provide concrete examples of successful businesses, showing how efficiency, new revenue streams or productivity gains were achieved.

-- Sharing experiences and lessons learned requires nudging.
+- Sharing experiences and lessons learnt requires nudging.
 Although people like to talk about their successes, real exchange of experiences does not take place by itself.
-Nordic Innovation has learned that creating networks and encourage cooperation requires active support by a facilitator.
+Nordic Innovation has learnt that creating networks and encourage cooperation requires active support by a facilitator.
 With strong facilitation, organisations are more likely to engage and learn from each other and create larger impact by implementing sounder projects.